 Getting your car loan approval might seem quick, but there are several stages your application needs to progress through before your money is released to the seller of the car.

 Step one.
 To get the approval process started, you will need to fill out and sign an application form.
 This can be done in person at the bank branch or at the car dealership, or alternatively can be filled out using the lender’s online application form on the website.

 Step two.
 Once your application has been received, it’s reviewed by a credit officer.
-If everything is in order, you should receive your conditional approval within 24 hours to 5 working days.
+If everything is in order, you should receive your conditional approval within 24 hours to five working days.

 Step four.
 Once your final approval has been received, you’ll be asked to sign your loan documentation.
 This is your agreement with the bank to repay any remaining downpayment (difference between purchase price and approved finance amount) to your dealer.

 Step five.
 Your dealer will then proceed to do the following and update you on the progress: Order your car (if out of stock), bid for new car COE and register your car.

 Step six.
 Your dealer will contact you when your car is ready for collection.